Holographic Turbulence and Numerical Estimate of the Fractal Dimension of the Turbulent Horizon: Introduction

-In this work, with the above motivations, we extend the full nonlinear investigations by numerically constructing a $\left(3+1\right)$-dimensional turbulent black hole which holographically duals to $\left(2+1\right)$-dimensional compressible normal fluid.
-A massive scalar field is introduced and its boundary source is activated randomly and periodically acting as an external driving force.
-In this way, the flatness of the boundary geometry is preserved, enabling a direct comparision of our results with hydrodynamic simulations in flat spacetime.
-An efficient evolution scheme is employed in the Bondi-Sachs formalism, allowing for a much wider inertial range and facilitating the estimation of the fractal dimension of the black hole horizon directly from nonlinear evolutions.
-After statistical averages, we obtain the fractal dimension of the turbulent black hole and its corresponding energy spectrum scaling as
+In this work, with the above motivations, we extend the full nonlinear investigations by numerically constructing a $\left(3+1\right)$-dimensional turbulent black hole which is dual to a $\left(2+1\right)$-dimensional compressible fluid.
+A massive scalar field is introduced and its boundary source is constructed by periodic interpolation between randomly drawn values, making it a deterministic external driving force, similar to \citep{DrivenBlackHoles2021}.
+An efficient evolution scheme is employed in the Bondi-Sachs formalism specialized for AdS spacetime, using $512$ Fourier modes per spatial direction, yielding a steady inertial range $k\in[10,65]$.
+This is the widest attained so far in full nonlinear holographic turbulence, compared to $k\in[3,14]$ in \cite{StochasticGravityTurbulence2021,HolographicTurbulenceRandom2024} and $k\in[5,10]$ in \cite{HolographicTurbulence2014}.
+This facilitates the estimation of the fractal dimension of the black hole horizon.
+After statistical averages, we obtain the fractal dimension of the turbulent black hole using the methodology introduced in \citep{FractalDimensionTurbulent2017} and its corresponding energy spectrum scaling as

-This fractal dimension agrees well with the result of \citep{FractalDimensionTurbulent2017}.
-Meanwhile, we find that the energy spectrum of the driven turbulence is close but not exactly equal to the Kolmogorov's $k^{-5/3}$ scaling.
-Further, after a Helmholtz decomposition which divides the energy spectrum into the compressible and incompressible components, we find that the compressible component dominates the turbulent energy spectrum with the two components scaling as
+Comparing this value of the fractal dimension with that reported in \citep{FractalDimensionTurbulent2017}, we observe a surprising universality in $D$ despite the different scaling behavior of the energy spectrum.
+Although this is a very interesting result, we will not investigate the origin of this universality in the present work.
+We find that the energy spectrum of the driven turbulence is close but not exactly equal to Kolmogorov's $k^{-5/3}$ scaling.
+After a Helmholtz decomposition which divides the energy spectrum into the compressible and incompressible components, we find that the compressible component dominates the turbulent energy spectrum with the two components scaling as

 respectively.
-These two scaling powers shows great consistent with the two-dimensional compressible fluid simulation \citep{EnergyTransferSpectra2019}.
+These two scaling powers are consistent with the simulations of two-dimensional compressible fluids \citep{EnergyTransferSpectra2019}.